statecharts/statecharts.github.io/_glossary/event.md

 ---
 title: Event
-oneliner: An signal that something has happened
+oneliner: A trigger for a transition, typically an signal from the outside world that something has happened
 ---

 # Event